LIBS - Library Science

 This course explores action research in a school library.
 Students will examine the value and characteristics of educational action research and apply these ideas toward the development of an action research project.
 Topics include the evaluation of published action research projects, community-based assessment, data collection and analysis, and the design and development of a project conducted in a school library setting.

-An exploration of the selection of literature and media for young adults (ages 12 - 18).
-Includes current trends and research in teens' social, physical and cultural development, teen interests and needs, and multiple literacies.
-Focus is on multiple formats, diverse learners, and strategies to promote reading for information, pleasure and lifelong learning.
+This course explores literature and media for young adults (ages 12 - 18).
+Current trends and research in teens' social, physical and cultural development, teen interests and needs, and multiple literacies are examined.
+Other topics include the history of young adult literature, strategies for promoting reading for information, pleasure and lifelong learning, supporting diverse learners, and using materials in multiple formats.
+Students will select, evaluate, discuss, and use young adult literature and related materials.

-Survey of trends and selection tools in literature and reading for adult library patrons including popular fiction and non-fiction genres in multiple formats and across life stages in adulthood.
-Strategies will include reader’s advisory, book clubs, and other programming to meet the diverse needs and interests of adult readers.
+This course surveys trends and selection tools in literature and reading for adult library patrons.
+The course will include the exploration and evaluation of popular fiction and non-fiction genres in various formats across life stages in adulthood.
+Students will gain knowledge in performing reader’s advisory and the development of programming to meet the diverse needs and interests of adult readers.

 This course explores the use, selection and evaluation of literature and media that use sequential art to tell stories in a visual format: comics, webcomics, graphic novels, and more.
 The course will include the history of the sequential art format; an exploration of reading through a variety of graphics, text and media; and a survey of current and historical titles for all ages.
 Students will explore resources for selecting and evaluating materials in graphic format as well as specific applications for graphic materials in classrooms and libraries.